Police launch search for two men after donations stolen from foodbank in Eastbourne

-Officers from the Police have issued an appeal for help in identifying the two people after food and drink items were stolen from the foodbank at St Saviour’s Church.
+Officers have issued an appeal for help in identifying two people after food and drink items were stolen at St Saviour’s Church.

+St Saviour's Church Hall is a distribution point for the Eastbourne Foodbank with distribution of food and drink taking place on Fridays between 10am and midday.

 “In the small hours of the June 16, two suspects entered the church hall, and broke into two locked cupboards in the vestibule where a number of drink and food items from the foodbank were stolen.